 The images on this page are arranged as if one is walking from St Just to Pendeen lighthouse along the cliffs.

-This is a completely new page looking at the St Just Mining District, October 2017.
+This is a completely new page completed October 2017.

 The image is taken looking across the pumping engine shaft of the mine, in the background the chimney of Cape Cornwall mine is visible.

-Wheal Edward Stamps Engine House, part of the Wheal Owles mine sett.
-The house dates from around 1870 and contained a 28″ multi functional engine which drove a battery of stamps (used for crushing the ore) and it hoisted from two shafts, Wheal Edward incline shaft and Cargodna skip shaft (Thanks to Paul for this information).
+St Just Mining District 24: Wheal Edward Stamps Engine House, part of the Wheal Owles mine sett.
+The house dates from around 1870 and contained a 28″ multi functional engine which drove a battery of stamps (used for crushing the ore) and it hoisted from two shafts, Wheal Edward incline shaft and Cargodna skip shaft.
+(Thanks to Paul for this information)

 For more images of Botallack Mine Allen’s Shaft follow his link: Allen’s Shaft Gallery